We pursue a conservative financial policy characterized by the following:

 Financial flexibility and a conservative funding strategy

 Additionally, as a general rule, the bond market represents a key element.
-The most recent bond issues took place in January 2020 (€ 1.5 billion euro bonds) and September 2020 (€ 1.0 billion hybrid bond).
+The most recent bond issuance took place in June 2022 (€ 1.0 billion euro bonds) and September 2020 (€ 1.0 billion hybrid bond).
 The use of various instruments provides a broad financing basis and addresses different investor groups.

 Maintaining long-term and reliable business relations with a core group of banks